Calls for 70% tax increase on tobacco

 Oluwafemi lamented that the morbidity and mortality caused by tobacco use in the country is currently causing huge loss to socio-economic development, which has affected individuals, families, and the country at large.

-According to him the report identified gaps to achieving SDGs as it relates to tobacco control and the recommendations to provide stakeholders the much-needed facts for advocacy, campaigns, and programming, as well as guide decision makers.
+According to him, the report identified gaps in achieving SDGs as it relates to tobacco control and the recommendations to provide stakeholders the much-needed facts for advocacies, campaigns, and programming, as well as guide decision-makers.

-He also explained that findings of the survey conducted by the NTCA was basically to ‘Assess Government Commitment and Nigeria’s Progress towards Achieving the Strategic Development Goal (SDGs) with emphasis on Goal 3 as it relates to Tobacco Control’.
+He also explained that findings of the survey conducted by the NTCA were basically to ‘Assess Government Commitment and Nigeria’s Progress towards Achieving the Strategic Development Goal (SDGs) with emphasis on Goal 3as it relates to Tobacco Control’.

 He also asserted that the SDGs kicked off on vibrant footing globally with several countries demonstrating political will and actionable steps toward achieving the goals.
 Not surprisingly, reducing tobacco use stands out among global efforts to achieve the SDG target of reducing premature deaths from non-communicable diseases (NCDs) by one third by 2030.